Kenneth McLeod: Municipal politics

 McLeod entered municipal politics in 1893 by running for alderman on the Edmonton Town Council.
 He was elected, finishing second of nine candidates in a race in which the top six were elected.
 He did not seek re-election in 1894, but returned to council in 1896, when he placed first of nine candidates for alderman.
 He was re-elected in 1897 (again placing first of nine candidates) and 1898, when he was one of three candidates elected to a two-year term as part of Edmonton's plans to stagger aldermanic terms.

 He did not seek re-election when this term expired in 1900, but returned to municipal politics as part of Edmonton's first city council by running in the 1904 election.
 He finished third of seventeen candidates in this election and was elected to a two-year term, but resigned in 1905.
 He did not return to political life thereafter.

 In addition to his municipal activities, McLeod sat on the public school board from 1901 until 1905.

 The McLeod Building

 In 1912, McLeod announced the construction of the nine storey McLeod building, planned to be the tallest in the city.
 Modeled after Spokane's Polson Building, it was completed in 1915 at a cost of six hundred thousand dollars.
 It required twelve hundred tons of steel, primarily because McLeod insisted on building it with footings large enough for a fifty-storey building.
 It was the first building in Edmonton to be wired with conduits, and remains standing to this day.

 Family life and other interests

 In 1894, McLeod married Anne Logar Lauder; the couple had nine children before she died in 1927.

 McLeod was active with the Freemasons, the Edmonton Board of Trade, the Presbyterian Church, and the Liberal Party of Alberta.
+He was also a founding member of the Kony Island Sporting Company in 1894 at South Cooking Lake alongside William Short (Alberta politician), and Arthur Cushing.

 In 1930 McLeod retired to Vancouver, British Columbia, where he remarried (to Mary Belle McKinnon).
 He died July 27, 1940.